What Does it Take to Be a Data Warehousing Specialist?

 - Datastage Developer

-There were about 287,200 jobs for Data Warehousing Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 287,200 jobs in the United States for Data Warehousing Specialist.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Data Warehousing Specialist by 2026.
 There will be an estimated 22,400 positions for Data Warehousing Specialist per year.

 The states with the most job growth for Data Warehousing Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.